armckinney/armckinney/README.md

 I dream big and think big - looking for that next oh-that's-so-awesome project.

-I have a background in Chemical Engineering and worked previously in the aerospace industry; but just because I'm not helping planes get in the air anymore, doesn't mean I'm not working in the CLOUDS!
+I have a background in Chemical Engineering and worked previously in the aerospace industry; but just because I'm not helping planes get in the air anymore, doesn't mean I'm not working in the clouds!
 ```
 </br>